gdiaz384/py3TranslateLLM/wiki/pages/fairseq-installation-guide.markdown

 ### Add the fairseq directory to path.

 - Now that it has been built, Python needs to be made aware of it in order for Python programs to `import fairseq`.
-- This can be done by adding the main fairseq directory to the environmental variable PYTHONPATH.
+- This can be done by adding the main fairseq directory to the environmental variable `PYTHONPATH`.
     - Windows: System->Advanced system settings->Advanced->Environmental Variables...-> User variables for [account]
         - New -> Variable name: `PYTHONPATH` and Variable value: `C:\my\path\to\fairseq` -> OK -> OK
         - Edit...-> Append `;C:\my\path\to\fairseq` including the first `;` -> OK -> OK